AUTOMATIC1111/stable-diffusion-webui/Features.md

 # Outpainting

-Outpainting extends original image and inpaints  created empty space.
+Outpainting extends the original image and inpaints the created empty space.

 Example: